Los Angeles Unified School District: Criticism of teacher training workshop

 In 2017, the non-profit The Israel Group submitted a complaint to the LAUSD regarding a workshop, “Learning About Islam and the Arab World,” that the United States branch of the Fellowship for Reconciliation (FORUSA) presented for teachers.
 FORUSA actively promotes the Boycott, Divestment and Sanctions (BDS) movement, a perspective shaping its efforts to influence educators about the Middle East.
 One attendee of the workshop told the Jewish Journal, "We are being told that the Palestinians are the victims and the Jews are the oppressors, categorically and totally...
 And we are being told that Hamas is not a terrorist group; Hamas is a noble entity defending the rights of Palestinians.”
 In a news release from the Simon Wiesenthal Center, the human rights organization further noted that "FORUS is closely aligned with CAIR, a US-based organization that has been linked to Hamas terrorist group."

 Following greater public awareness of the workshop — the Anti-Defamation League (ADL) also spoke out, saying the workshop materials featured "substantial misrepresentations and distortions of established historical facts, omissions of relevant facts, and inflammatory language" – Democratic Congressman Brad Sherman contacted LAUSD.
 After reviewing the workshop's handouts, Sherman wrote, “[The Workshop] material is not just false, but is anti-Semitic and should have raised immediate red flags with LAUSD… I am concerned that LAUSD would promote an education program on the Middle East established by the Fellowship of Reconciliation (FORUSA), an organization who openly supports Boycott, Divestment, and Sanctions (BDS), a highly polarizing movement that singles out Israel, the only democracy in the Middle East, and has led to anti-Semitic hostility.
 The BDS movement is adverse to the foreign policy of the United States.”

 Ed chatbot

 On March 20, 2024, LAUSD launched Ed, a chatbot developed by the district and AllHere Education as part of the district's Individual Acceleration Plan to aid academic recovery from the COVID-19 pandemic and enhance student performance.
-However, after AllHere Education faced financial troubles and furloughed its staff on June 14, 2024, the district ceased operations of the chatbot.
-Despite this, the district plans to reintroduce the service in the future and will review the issues with AllHere Education through an independent task force.
+After AllHere Education faced financial troubles and furloughed its staff on June 14, 2024, the district ceased operations of the chatbot.